msaroufim/mynotes/profiler.md

 4. Better defualts for wait, warmup, active, this would be BC breaking
 5. Kills torch.utils.benchmark, its number seem off and we should perhaps just tell people to use do_bench in triton
 6. Automatically add syncs for people??
-(This seems like a no but worth thinking about) 7.Show launch latency of each kernel explicitly in each place
+(This seems like a no but worth thinking about)
+7. Show launch latency of each kernel explicitly in each place
 8. Compiler is useless if we're using torch.compile, so we need to roll things up a bit better
 9. DeepContext seems to show hotspots as well
 10. Espeially for RL, whole model profiling seems crucial, the bottlenecks aren't just PyTorch